Compact crossover SUV: Luxury vehicles

-Numerous luxury car brands marketed compact crossover SUVs, usually as an entry-level SUV offering of the respective brands.
+Numerous luxury vehicle brands marketed compact crossover SUVs, usually as an entry-level SUV offering of the respective brands.
 It is known by many terms such as compact luxury crossover SUV, luxury compact SUV, premium small SUV, premium compact crossover, luxury small SUV, among others.
 Compact luxury crossover SUVs are usually based on the platform of a mid-size car (D-segment), while some models may be based on a full-size car (E-segment) or a C-segment platform.

 Vehicles in this segment are commonly built on a D-segment car platform or above.
 While being significantly more expensive, vehicles from this segment offer similar driving and convenience advantages as mainstream compact crossover SUVs, with larger exterior dimensions, more refined interiors, more advanced technologies, higher engine power and added prestige.